lnacquaroli/TMMOptics.jl/README.md

 #### Reference wavelength

-`λ0` is the reference wavelength in nanometers, especially useful when computing mutlilayer stacks.
+`λ0::Float64` is the reference wavelength in nanometers, especially useful when computing mutlilayer stacks.
 It is used to compute the geometrical (physical) thickness of each layer and also to plot the profile of index of refraction allowing to visualize the optical structure processed.
 Accepts floating numbers.
 For instance:
 ```julia
 λ0 = 632.
 ```

 #### Layers profile

-`n` is an 1d-array setting the sequence of index of refraction that composes the multilayer stack.
+`n::Array{Int64}` is an 1d-array setting the sequence of index of refraction that composes the multilayer stack.
 The order set here will be used to alternate the layers of media selected below in materials.
 The first element indicates the incident medium while the last one the substrate.
 For instance, in the case of simulation a single layer configuration:
 ```julia
 n = [1 2 3]
 ```